Lennolium/swiftGuard/README.md

 <!--- Installation -->

-## <ins>Installation</ins>
+## Installation

 1. Download the latest release from the <a href="https://github.com/Lennolium/swiftGuard/releases">Releases</a> tab.
-2. Open the downloaded swiftGuard.dmg file.
+2. Open the downloaded `swiftGuard.dmg` file.
 3. Drag the swiftGuard application into the Applications folder.
-4. Grant necessary permissions by opening System Preferences > Security & Privacy > Privacy > Accessibility and adding swiftGuard to the list of applications.
-Do the same for Automation.
+4. Grant necessary permissions by opening `System Preferences > Security & Privacy > Privacy > Accessibility` and adding swiftGuard to the list of applications.
+Do the same for `Automation`.
 5. Open the swiftGuard application from the Applications folder.
 6. swiftGuard should now appear in the macOS system tray.